Dakotas

-The Dakotas is a collective term for the U.S. states of North Dakota and South Dakota.
+The Dakotas, also known as simply Dakota, is a collective term for the U.S. states of North Dakota and South Dakota.
 It has been used historically to describe the Dakota Territory, and is still used for the collective heritage, culture, geography, fauna, sociology, economy, and cuisine of the two states.

 Etymology

 The name "Dakota" refers to the Dakota people.

 History

 The territory now known as the Dakotas includes a large portion of the ancestral land of Native American tribes, in particular various tribes of Sioux such as the Dakota people, also known as the Santee Sioux.
-The United States government stakes its claim to the land through the Louisiana Purchase and Rupert's Land accusation.
-The region historically involved a complex series of conflicts between the US government and Native American tribes (and among themselves).
+The United States government stakes its claim to the land through the Louisiana Purchase and Rupert's Land acquisition.
+The region historically involved a complex series of conflicts between the U.S. government and Native American tribes (and among themselves).